ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 {{% fig "temperance/1917-wctu-directory-p8" "500" /%}}

 Edward died on New Year's day 1908, and Emily made another heartbreaking trip to Evergreen Hill Cemetery in Corfu.
+If Emily walked the streets of Corfu on that trip, she should would have seen that the building that housed her family's store, as well as her childhood home, were now gone.

 <div class="cols">
   {{% fig "1908-01-06-ithaca-daily-journal" "350" /%}}